JovinPJohn/Kalman-Powered-Tracking-and-Geofencing/README.md

 # Kalman-Powered-Tracking-and-Geofencing
-Real-time GPS tracking and geofencing system using Kalman filter, ESP32, and Firebase.
-Features 62% improved accuracy and dynamic geofence breach alerts with live map visualization.
+A real-time GPS tracking and geofencing system built on ESP32 and u-blox NEO-6M GPS module.
+It uses a Kalman filter to reduce noise in location data, achieving sub-3-meter accuracy.
+Coordinates are transmitted to Firebase and visualized on a live web dashboard using Leaflet.js.
+The system includes dynamic geofencing using the Haversine formula and real-time breach detection.